 The opposite of this is a goal that is inherently vague and subjective.
-Some examples of this include be happy, make money, be fit, or do a lot of push-ups.
+Some examples of this include being happy, making money, being fit, or doing a lot of push-ups.

 There is too much wiggle room and leaves you without a final peak to climb for.

-Today was the start of week 2, and while I have not given a max effort yet, I did 50 push ups easier than I did just one week ago.
+Today was the start of week two, and while I have not given a max effort yet, I did 50 push-ups easier than I did just one week ago.
 I can tell that I am progressing towards my goal.

 Your goal should also be worthwhile.
 Make it something that matters.
 When you pursue something that you find meaningful or purposeful, you will be significantly more likely to follow through and achieve your goal.

-My goal of 100 push ups is worthwhile to me for a couple reasons.
-First, it’s pretty badass to say I can do 100 push ups in a row.
+My goal of 100 push-ups is worthwhile to me for a couple of reasons.
+First, it’s pretty badass to say I can do 100 push-ups in a row.
 Second, it helps improve my overall strength and fitness, which is important to me.
 Don’t waste your time on things that don’t matter.

 There are a few tactics you can utilize to make goal realization more attainable: